 Location: NAME, STREET ADDRESS, LOCATION # In the past 24 hours, BEACON has detected base flow of XX.X GAL/hr which exceeds the maximum threshold of 1.0 GAL/hr.

 Our experience over the past year is that the most common cause of leaks is continuously running toilets, which can be a relatively simple fix, but has cost members hundreds of dollars in surplus water use fees if not promptly addressed.

 You may OPT OUT of this LEAK ALERT system if you wish.
 You can use your EyeOnWater LOGIN and turn the Leak Detection system on and off at your convenience, OR you can contact Eastsound Water and we will DISABLE the alert feature for you.
-Through an EyeOnWater LOGIN you can also add additional email contacts (like renters, or property managers) or have the messages sent as a cellphone texts.
+Through an EyeOnWater LOGIN, you can also add additional email contacts (like renters, or property managers) or have the messages sent as cell phone texts.

 Learn More about EyeOnWater, creating a LOGIN, and leak detection suggestions at eastsoundwater.org.